 - What is the legal proof that I’m a medicinal cannabis patient in Australia?

 - If I have my prescription, can I switch pharmacies?

 How many doctors can prescribe cannabis to a single patient?

-NOTE: Your doctor may have informed you that, in order for a second doctor to prescribe you medical cannabis, the original doctor had to cancel your original script.
+NOTE: Your doctor may have informed you that, in order for a second doctor to prescribe you medical cannabis, the original doctor had to cancel your script(s).
 This is no longer true.

-Originally, the state health departments were very engaged in the medical cannabis approval process (in Tasmania, this is still the case).
+Originally, the state health departments were very engaged in the medical cannabis approval process.
 The health departments would flag schedule 8 (products containing less than 98% CBD) prescriptions with the TGA.
 When this was happening, your original doctor had to rescind their original TGA approval before a new doctor could get approval.

 What are some scenarios where a patient would have multiple doctors?